 During the last twenty five years of his life he continued to give piano recitals, but otherwise became rather reclusive.
 He never learned to speak English fluently and lived primarily with his immediate family and a small circle of friends.
 Although he was less productive as a composer during this period, his works include two of his greatest masterpieces: the Rhapsody on a theme of Paganni and the Symphonic Dances.
 Despite failing health he embarked on an arduous concert tour in the winter of 1942-3, donating all the proceeds to war relief.
 After playing in Knoxville, Tennessee, on 15 February he became seriously ill and died in Beverley Hills 28 March.

 The vocalise was originally written around 1912 and was published as the last of a set of fourteen songs.
 The first thirteen songs were set to poems written by Russian romantic poets including Pushkin, Polonsky, Korinfsky and Shaginyan.
 In contrast the vocalise was written without words relying for its success entirely on the beauty of the melodic line.
 It quickly became the most successful song of the set and has remained one of his most popular compositions.
 Rachmaninoff revised it in 1915 and made several arrangements including ones for solo piano, violin and piano and orchestra.
 Other arrangers have made versions for many other instrumental combinations including piano duet, cello and clarinet.
 The piece is in simple binary from with a short coda.

-Rachmaninoff's Vocalise was performed, in the composer's version for violin and orchestra, by the Portobello Orchestra on the 10th December 2005.
-The soloist was Madeleine Easton and the conductor was Anthony Weeden.back
+Rachmaninoff's Vocalise was performed, in the composer's version for violin and orchestra, by the Portobello Orchestra on the 10th December 2005, with soloist Madeleine Easton and conductor Anthony Weeden, and on the 6th April 2019, with soloist George Mattar and Conductor Sam Jones.back